-- The diversification of our technologies and capabilities, which allows flexible vertical integration options, including the development of the core technology RFIC and modems; - · our focus and active involvement in shaping next generation standards and technologies, which deliver best customer value; - · our product performance, reliability and functionality, which assist our customers to achieve the highest value; - the range and maturity of our product portfolio, including the ability to provide solutions in every widely available microwave and millimeter-wave licensed and license-exempt frequency, as well as our ability to provide both IP and circuit switch solutions and therefore to facilitate a migration path for circuit-switched to IP-based networks; - our cost structure: - · our focus on high-capacity, point-to-point microwave and millimeter-wave technologies, which allows us to quickly adapt to our customers' evolving needs; - the range of rollout services offering for faster deployment of an entire network and reduced total cost of ownership; - · our support and technical service, experience and commitment to high quality customer service, and - · our ability to expand to other vertical markets such as oil and gas and public safety, by drawing upon the capabilities of our technologies and solutions.
+- The diversification of our technologies and capabilities, which allows flexible vertical integration options, including the development of the core technology RFIC and modems, including SoC (System on Chip): - · our focus and active involvement in shaping next generation standards and technologies, which deliver best customer value; - our product performance, reliability and functionality, which assist our customers to achieve the highest value; - the range and maturity of our product portfolio, including the ability to provide solutions in every widely available microwave and millimeter-wave licensed and license-exempt frequency, as well as our ability to provide both IP and circuit switch solutions and therefore to facilitate a migration path for circuit-switched to IP-based networks;

+- · our deign to cost structure; - our time-to-market advantage, due to having our own technology and our own chipsets; - · our focus on high-capacity, point-to-point microwave and millimeter-wave technologies, which allows us to quickly adapt to our customers' evolving needs; - the range of rollout services offering for faster deployment of an entire network and reduced total cost of ownership; - · our support and technical service, experience and commitment to high quality customer service, and - · our ability to expand to other vertical markets such as oil and gas and public safety, by drawing upon the capabilities of our technologies and solutions.

-The Israel Innovation Authority
+The Israel Innovation Authority.

-The government of Israel encourages research and development projects in Israel through the IIA (Israel Innovation Authority), formerly known as the Israeli Office of Chief Scientist, pursuant to and subject to the provisions of the R&D Law.
+The government of Israel encourages research and development projects in Israel through the IIA, formerly known as the Israeli Office of Chief Scientist, pursuant to the provisions of the R&D Law and subject thereto.
 We received grants from the IIA for several projects and may receive additional grants in the future.

-Under the terms of the certain grants, a company may be required to pay royalties ranging between 3% to 6% of the revenues generated from its products or services incorporating know-how developed with, or are a derivative of, funds received from the IIA ("IIA Products"), until 100% of the dollar value of the grant is repaid (plus LIBOR interest applicable to grants received on or after January 1, 1999).
+Under the terms of certain IIA plans, a company may be required to pay royalties ranging between 3% to 6% of the revenues generated from its products or services incorporating know-how developed with, or are a derivative of, funds received from the IIA ("IIA Products"), until 100% of the dollar value of the grant is repaid (plus LIBOR interest applicable to grants received on or after January 1, 1999).